helmuto-maker/Gas-meter-sensor-for-IGA-AC-5M-danish-for-Home-assistant/README.md

 ## Installation
 - Attach the magnetometer to e.g. D1 and D2 on the ESP8266 (SDA Pin: GPIO5, SCL Pin: GPIO4).
 Power up the ESP8266 and make sure it is connected to your local wifi and is discovered in ESPHome.
 To protect the ESP8266 from water and dust, I use a small power junction plastic box which is IP65 protected.
 I supply power with a long USB cable from inside the house and through a window.
 - Update the ESP8266 with the code below and edit with your own passwords
-- Gaffatape the magnetometer onto the gas-meter according to the image below
+- Gaffatape the magnetometer onto the gas-meter according to the image above :-)
 - In Home Assistant, figure out which of the axis-readings (x, y or z) gives out a variable signal when gas is being used (Turn on the stove to force gas use if possible).
 Comment out the axis-readings that are not neeeded.
 In the code below, the z-axis is the one giving the needed data.
 - Finally, a template sensor is needed in Home Assistant to detect each revolution of the measuring disc in the gas-meter.
 The readout from the sensor describes a sinus-curve for each revolution of the measuring disc and in the HA code below, I have identified the middle of the sinus-curve to be 10 µT.